rankun203/watchcmd/README.md

 But hey, isn't it complicated?

 Watchcmd isn't that complicated, it's just a single JavaScript file that does all the hard work for you.

+## Roadmap

+- [ ] Add an argument to monitor content on screen and send notifications to user.